- The Post Relations Types

 How to Create a Post Relation

 Open the JetEngine > Post Relation directory in the WordPress Dashboard.
-Click the “Add New” button and start filling the fields.
+Click the “Add New” button and start filling in the fields.

 Provide the title for post relation in the Name field.
 After that, select the post type both for parent and child posts in the Parent post type and Child post type drop-downs.
 Afterward, set the needed posts relation in the Relation type dropdown.

-In the Advanced Settings section you can also see two toggles:
+In the Advanced Settings section, you can also see two toggles:

-- Register controls for parent post type.
+• Register controls for parent post type.
 Enable this option in order to add the Related children meta box to the parent post’s editing page;

-- Register controls for child post type.
+• Register controls for child post type.
 If you want to add a Related parent meta box to the child post’s editing page – turn this option on.

 Finally, click the “Add Relation” in order to save it.

 Go to the “parent” posts menu tab, open every parent post, and assign “child” posts to it.
-This can be done in the Related Posts (in our case it’s Related Books) section of the right-side menu.
+This can be done in the Related Posts (in our case, it’s Related Books) section of the right-side menu.
 Just type the titles of the “child” posts there.
 Don’t forget to click the “Update” button afterward.

 Add a new item and choose the “Posts&Author Parameters” option in the Type drop-down list.

-macros into the Include posts by IDs field.
+Afterward, paste the %related_children_from|post-type-slug% or %related_parents_from|post-type-slug% macros into the Include posts by IDs field.
 The macro code depends on the relations between the posts, as well as the type of post template you are working with.

-” with an actual slug of the post type and click the “Update” green button on the bottom of the menu.
+Don’t forget to replace the “post-type-slug” with an actual slug of the post type and click the “Update” green button at the bottom of the menu.

 Grandparents Relations